blackwood168/xrd_phase_ml/README.md

 3. Structural Similarity Index (SSIM) - For structural similarity assessment, not really used because of not locally bounded data

 ## 📈 Results
-The framework was trained and tested on a diverse set of monoclinic crystal structures from the Cambridge Structural Database (CSD) and generated synthetic data by our own generator ([XRD Simulator](https://github.com/blackwood168/xrd_simulator)).
+The framework was trained and tested on a diverse set of monoclinic crystal structures (group P21/c, C2) from the Cambridge Structural Database (CSD) and generated synthetic data by our own generator ([XRD Simulator](https://github.com/blackwood168/xrd_simulator)).
 The final results of testing on CSD structures are:

 | Metric | UNet | FFT_UNet | XRD_Transformer |
 |--------|------|----------|-----------------|